 WHAT IS LEAN CONSTRUCTION INTEGRATION?

 Lean construction integration drives change at every level to improve the reliability of work assignments and, therefore, work flow.
-It borrows key tools and concepts from the Lean method of manufacturing - such as the Last Planner System, Value Stream Mapping, Root Cause Analysis, Continuous Improvement, Just-In-Time (JIT) Delivery, and Lean Waste Identification to name a few - and applies these to relevant processes within the construction industry.
+It borrows key tools and concepts from the Lean method of manufacturing - such as the Last Planner System, Value Stream Mapping, Root Cause Analysis, Continuous Improvement, Just In Time Construction (JIT) Delivery, and Lean Construction Waste Identification to name a few - and applies these to relevant processes within the construction industry.

 Another major component of its success is the transfer of certain construction activities into a manufacturing environment.
 This not only makes it easier to apply Lean principles, but it affords gains in efficiency, control over timeline, improvements in quality, and reduces opportunity for injury and delays compared to typical field construction methods.